1. Break-in your new shoes painlessly in less than 2 minutes.

 3. Waterproof your canvas shoes using beeswax and a blowdryer

 Tired of getting your feet wet in those canvas shoes you bought last summer?
-Here’s a quick and easy way to waterproof them using nothing but beeswax (get some at Amazon) and a blowdryer.
+Here’s a quick and easy way to waterproof them using nothing but beeswax and a blow dryer.

 Rub the beeswax over the entirety of the shoe.
 If you have a pair of rubber gloves near by, put them on to keep your hands clean.
 This isn’t that important though, since the beeswax will wash off pretty easily.